 One idea presented at Sunday's event was a plaque or monument at the hotel site to commemorate its role in the once-thriving Japan Town.
-The building is part of the city's Downtown Historic Walking Tour, but its history as a center for the Japanese American community is not detailed.
-A physical commemoration would spread the story of Japanese pioneers outside of the museum and provide a different angle for those entiflected in the title of the museum's eight-year exhibit: "Land of Joy and Sorrow - The Japanese Pioneers of the Yakima Valley."
+The building is part of the city's Downtown Historic Walking Tour, but its history as a center for the Japanese Amerities seeking to tell Yakima's overall history.

+exhibit: "Land of Joy and Sorrow - The Japanese Pioneers of the Yakima Valley."
 Very few returned from Heart Mountain to the Valley after World War II ended; by most estimates, around 10 percent of the interned Japanese Americans came back.